 The United States and the EC both have a long history of focusing on interim conduct of the transaction parties, which is commonly referred to as 'gun-jumping', even fining companies that are found to be in violation.
-For example, the EC imposed the largest gun-jumping fine ever of &124.5 million against Altice.
+For example, the EC imposed the largest gun-jumping fine to date of €124.5 million against Altice.
 Other jurisdictions have more recently been aggressive.
-Brazil, for instance, issued its first gun-jumping fine in 2014 and recently issued guidelines on gun-jumping violations.
-Since then, Brazil has continued to be very active in investigating and imposing fines for gun-jumping activities.
+Brazil, for instance, issued its first gun-jumping fine in 2014 and recently issued guidelines on gun-jumping fines for gun-jumping activities.
 In addition, the sharing of competitively sensitive information before approval appears to be considered an element of gun-jumping.
-Also, for the first time, France imposed a fine of &20 million on the notifying party for failure to implement commitments fully within the time frame imposed by the authority.
+Also, for the first time, France imposed a fine of \notin 20 million on the notifying party for failure to implement commitments fully within the time frame imposed by the authority.

 In most jurisdictions, a transaction that does not meet the pre-merger notification thresholds is not subject to review or challenge by the competition authority.
 In Canada - like the United States - however, the Competition Bureau can challenge mergers that were not required to be notified under the pre-merger statute, as well as challenge notified transactions within the first year of closing.
 In Korea, Microsoft initially filed a notification with the Korea Fair Trade Commission (KFTC), but when it faced difficulties and delays in Korea, the parties restructured the acquisition to render the transaction non-reportable in Korea and consummated the transaction.
 The KFTC, however, continued its investigation as a post-consummation merger investigation and eventually obtained a consent order.
-In addition, the EC has fined companies on the basis that the information provided at the outset was misleading (for instance, the EC fined Facebook €110 million for providing incorrect or misleading information during the Facebook/WhatsApp acquisition).
+This list of jurisdictions is illustrative rather than comprehensive and is consistent with the overarching concerns expressed above regarding catching transactions that may have fallen below the radar but are subsequently deemed problematic.
+In the same spirit, the EC has fined companies on the basis that the information provided at the outset was misleading (for instance, the EC fined Facebook €110 million for providing incorrect or misleading information during the Facebook/WhatsApp acquisition).